InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

 2. run github action at least once
 3. enable actions and automatic page deployment from a branch gh-pages

+### AI + SDL2
+If you enjoy AI programming and want to test yourself, you can try forking this repo and implement what is inside the examples folder https://github.com/InfiniBrains/mobagen

+1. fork it
+2. run github action at least once
+3. enable actions and automatic page deployment from a branch gh-pages

+### Unity
 If you want to showcase your ability with Untiy, you can follow this boilerplate to have an automatic build set up. https://github.com/InfiniBrains/UnityBoilerplate

 1. Fork it